This blog post was sponsored by Rook Pack. My voice and article content was not influenced. #RookPackBags are suffocation warning compliant poly bags.

 I wondered if that bag had a warning label.

 I wondered if Mexico’s laws regulated such bags.

-But mostly, I thought about how that child could suffocate and the father could then probably sue the company that supplied the bag—and win.
+I also thought about how that child could suffocate and the father could probably sue the company that supplied the bag—and win.

 Back then I did not recognize my interest in bag labeling requirements as fashion law.
 Fashion law was not even a recognized field.

 But poly bag warnings and label requirements are indeed fashion law liability concerns.

 Fashion lawyers and retail businesses should be aware of poly bag packaging law requirements.

 Current poly bag warning label requirements

 A poly bag with an opening of at least 5 inches should have a suffocation warning.
 The suffocation warning can be either printed on the bag itself, or attached as a label.